docker-archive/classicswarm/docs/scheduler/strategy.md

 The container `frontend` was started on `node-2` because it was the node the least loaded already.
-If two nodes have the same amount of available RAM and CPUs, the `spread` strategy prefers the node with least containers running.
+If two nodes have the same amount of available RAM and CPUs, the `spread` strategy prefers the node with least containers.

 ## BinPack strategy example